Thomas Ruffin Stancil

 Thomas Ruffin Stancil 1902

 Thomas Ruffin Stancil was born May 29, 1884 and died May 14, 1907.
+He married Mamie Pittman on July 15, 1906.

 Thomas Ruffin Stancil was born May 29, 1884.

 There were two ways his name was spelled; Tommie and Tommy.
 He was named Thomas for his father John Thomas and Uncle Thomas Sasser.
 Delaney may have selected his middle name because of Thomas Ruffin, the Justice of the North Carolina Supreme Court from 1829 to 1852 and from 1858 to 1859.
 He died in 1870 at age 83.
-Thomas had black hair and favored his sister Catherine, two years older.
+Tommie had black hair and favored his sister Catherine, two years older.

 Delaney was cleaning up the kitchen while Tommie was sitting in his high chair, wearing overalls his mother had sewed.